bun-dev/mpv-thumbPreview/README.md

 If compiling mpv, requires luajit module.

 # [Installation]
-Drag n' Drop blank.bgra, thumbgen.lua and thumbs.lua into your mpv\scripts folder.
+Clone or download the repo and extract to ~/mpv installation folder.

 # [Requirements]
 Updated MPV + ffmpeg.